2025 Tongan general election: Conduct

 On election day, polling stations for the people's seats opened at 9:00 and closed at 16:00.
 Voting for the nobles commenced at 10:00 and concluded at 12:00; the electoral commission announced the results for these seats shortly after.
+The electoral commission set up polling booths for voters who were outside the island group of the constituency in which they were registered on the day of the election.
+The election supervisor announced the results for the people's seats almost five hours after polls had closed.
+According to the electoral commission, no issues were reported with voting at any polling stations.

 Results

 Seven of the incumbent nobles' representatives won re-election, while two newcomers secured seats.
-Ten of the incumbent people's representatives won re-election, including Prime Minister Eke, who attained the largest margin of all candidates nationwide, receiving around 72% of the vote in his Tongatapu 5 constituency.
-Two members of cabinet, Education Minister ʻUhilamoelangi Fasi and Tourism Minister Moʻale Finau, lost their seats, as did former acting prime minister Samiu Vaipulu.
+Ten of the incumbent people's representatives were returned to parliament, including Prime Minister Eke, who attained the largest margin of all candidates nationwide, receiving around 72% of the vote in his Tongatapu 5 constituency.
+Two cabinet members, Education Minister ʻUhilamoelangi Fasi and Tourism Minister Moʻale Finau, lost their seats, as did former acting prime minister Samiu Vaipulu.
 Six newcomers were elected, while former acting prime minister Sēmisi Sika returned to parliament, regaining the Tongatapu 2 seat that he had lost in the previous election to Fasi.
 One female candidate, Fane Fotu Fituafe, secured a seat, defeating incumbent Dulcie Tei in Tongatapu 6.
+The PTOA did not secure any seats, marking the first time the party was left without parliamentary representation since its establishment, leaving the Legislative Assembly to be composed entirely of independents.
 Voter turnout reached 49%, a decrease from 62% in 2021.
-Election Supervisor Vuki largely attributed the low turnout to many voters having been outside of Tonga on election day.
+Election Supervisor Vuki largely attributed the low turnout to many voters having been outside Tonga on election day.